 Study and Learning is designed to increase the student's success in college.
 The course will focus on assisting the student in developing practical study skills and learning strategies to enhance academic success.
 Emphasis will be given to investigation of student's individual learning objectives.
 Topics in this course include time planning, test taking, study techniques, learning style, classroom interaction, and personal issues that face many college students.
-Note: this course does not count as Core Curriculum credit.
+Note: this course does not count as General Education credit.
+IDS 097 is a repeatable course.